 What would you like to see changed in regards to the internats?
 How do you think the problem could be solved?

+To change the workings of the institutions and improve the quality of life of those locked up.
 To change the mentality of Belarusian people by teaching them their own hidden history and making them more aware of what is going on in their own country.
 Disabled people in general are certainly still something of a taboo in Belarus, and often abandoning them—or "giving them away" [to the government]—is easier than being exiled from the local community.
 I would love for these people to be acknowledged, accepted, and allowed to be a part of society.

 Also, I believe people in Europe should be aware of the ongoing problems with human rights violations, poor health care, and starvation, which very often come with lack of money and knowledge.
 People like to think that all those issues are typically more prevalent in third-word countries, not on the EU's doorstep.